mcnik/mcnik.github.io/2022calendar.md

 #### December: Chapel in Green-Wood Cemetery, Brooklyn, NY | November 14 2021
 ![Cover Image](/imgs/2022calendar/december-nyc-nov142021.jpg?raw=true "Chapel")
 Coming upon the chapel while walking in the Green-Wood cemetery was a breathtaking surprise.
 I am sure I looked around multiple times to make sure I wasn't the only one seeing it and also to make sure I could share my sense of wonder, "you seein' this shit?"
 I might have remarked if I was a New Yorker with other human beings.
 The entire cemetery is a national historic landmark. [more](https://www.brownstoner.com/architecture/architecture-green-wood-cemetery-chapel-warren-wetmore-beaux-arts/)

+### Why

+Why film?
+All photos were taken with an Olympus Trip XB AF 44, timestamp stuck in 1998, gifted to me by a former co-worker.
+Creativity flourishes under constraints.
+Film does not suffer fools gladly.
+You get what you get, more or less, and you don't see what you will get until you develop the film.
+This scarcity metric forces you to be more deliberate in choosing what to photograph and when to photograph.

+Why a calendar?
+What better way to remind people of the passage of time than using a dying medium?

+Why these photos?
+These photos might seem empty because people don't feature prominently in them.
+However, there is one person in all these photos, me.
+I am looking out and, with me, you are too.